rafalkaron/rafalkaron.github.io/content/_index.md

 I realize that nowadays any decent smartphone is capable of capturing and processing stunning photos.
 At the same time, I still enjoy setting up my Canon DSLR and manually developing RAW photos in Lightroom or Affinity Photo.

 I shoot various kinds of photos ranging from portraits through macros to abstracts.
-If you are curious about my approach to photography, feel free to visit my [Unsplash](https://unsplash.com/@rafalkaron).
+If you are curious about my approach to photography, feel free to visit my [Unsplash](https://unsplash.com/@rafalkaron) profile.

 ![A photo of Kona](/media/home/kona.jpg)
 {.large}